giros-dit/vnx-qos-ryu/README.md

 # vnx-qos-ryu
-Simple VNX scenario using the Ryu controller to test QoS funcions that can be set with REST.
+Simple VNX scenario using the Ryu controller to test QoS funcions that can be set with REST, based on the per-flow QoS example in the [QoS section](https://osrg.github.io/ryu-book/en/html/rest_qos.html) of Ryubook 1.0 documentation.
 It defines two hosts, two containers acting as OpenFlow switches and a management network linking the switches and the localhost.
-It is based on the per-flow QoS example in the [QoS section](https://osrg.github.io/ryu-book/en/html/rest_qos.html) of Ryubook 1.0 documentation.

 ## Diagram
 ![QoS Ryu diagram](doc/qos-ryu-editable.png)